HaroldGal/whatsapp-checker/README.md

 ### Source system setup

-1. Extract aimes conversation on whatsApp application.
+1. Extract aimed conversations on whatsApp application.
 2. Copy all files (*.zip) into whats_app_extracts folder.
+3. Use terraform to create GCS environment.
+4. Use differents scripts to load it into GCS as parquet.